 - Our sporting activities promote an attitude of equality and fairness.

 Our school takes an interest in national and international news events and sometimes these are used as a stimulus for cross curricular work.
 Children often watch Newsround within classes and discuss current affairs.
-We also enjoy celebrating events of special significance, such as Remembrance Day, the Olympics, the World Cup, The Queen’s Diamond Jubilee and Children in need.
+We also enjoy celebrating events of special significance, such as Remembrance Day, the Olympics, the World Cup, Royal occasions and Children in Need.